Asbestos: History, Types, and Health Risks of Mesothelioma

 What Is Asbestos?

 The use of asbestos in the United States started during the 19th century.
-It spiked during World War II as industrial production needs increased.
-The use of asbestos reached a peak in the 1970s, which is around the time when scientists began alerting the public to the health risks caused by asbestos exposure.
+It spiked during World War II as industrial production increased.
+The use of asbestos reached a peak in the 1970s, which is around when scientists began alerting the public to the health risks caused by asbestos exposure.

 What Was Asbestos Used for?

 Prior to the last couple decades in the 20th century, asbestos was a sacred part of industrial and commercial America.
-It’s cheap to purchase, remains durable for years and can resist fire and heat damage.
+It’s cheap to purchase, remains durable for years, and can resist fire and heat damage.

 Some often-discussed mesothelioma risk factors are still being researched.
 They include: